letsdrink/ouzo/docs/utils/comparators.rst

 Comparators
 ===========

-Comparators are used for sorting objects in ``Arrays::sort``.
+Comparators are used to determine the order of objects in ``Arrays::sort``.
 It is a flexible mechanism to compare objects.
-Ouzo provides various comparators out of the box and ability to write your custom comparators.
+Ouzo provides various comparators out of the box and the ability to write your custom comparators.

-``Comparator`` class is a facade with all comparators:
+``Comparator`` class is a facade which contains all comparators:
 * natural
 * reverse
 * compareBy